Tenant Eviction – Advice for Landlords

-It’s well worth a read of you’re a landlord.
-However, the guidance is not binding.
+It’s well worth a read if you’re a landlord.
+However, the advice is not binding.

-The guidance covers a range of issues relevant to the landlord and tenant relationship during the coronavirus outbreak.
-But in this note we will just look at what it says about tenant eviction.
+The advice covers a range of issues relevant to the landlord and tenant relationship during the coronavirus outbreak.
+But in this note, we will just look at what it says about tenant eviction.

 The guidance advises landlords not to “commence new notices” without a very good reason for doing so.
 It suggests that landlords should offer support and understanding to tenants who may see their income fluctuate.

-Otherwise the guidance simply repeats what we already know from the statute and practice directions, which were discussed here and here .
+Otherwise, the advice simply repeats what we already know from the statute and practice directions, which were discussed here and here .
 Most notices are for three months.
 Proceedings and enforcement can be commenced but will be stayed for 90 days from 27.03.20.

 Landlords are, according to early anecdotal evidence, being sympathetic where arrears are likely to be due to the coronavirus outbreak.
 Tenant eviction is always a last resort.

-Those relying benefits appear most at risk.
-However their benefits will not reduce during the pandemic.
+Those relying on benefits appear most at risk.
+However, their benefits will not reduce during the pandemic.
 State employees are another very large section of the community.
 They are receiving their full salaries.
 Retired people’s income has not changed.
 Private sector employees who are not still working are on at least 80% of the usual earnings, so they should also be able to manage their priority outgoings.
-The self employed now have entitlement to significant support.
+The self-employed now have entitlement to significant support.

-Obviously, this is extremely stressful for those effected.
+Obviously, this is extremely stressful for those affected.
 However, the point that is being made is that only a very small number of tenants will be suffering financially.
-So the ultimate effect on the number of tenant evictions will, we suspect, be relatively minor.
+So the ultimate effect on the number of rental evictions will, we suspect, be relatively minor.

 For this reason, it is disturbing to watch various tenant focussed organisations agitating for complete rent holidays and wholesale changes to the balance of rights and responsibilities between landlords and tenants.
 This seems a frankly immoral attempt to exploit the coronavirus crisis to further their own political agendas.